 The Greek Slave by Hiram Powers: A Transatlantic Object

-“The Greek Slave by Hiram Powers: A Transatlantic Object” is a special issue of the peer-reviewed, open-access journal Nineteenth-Century Art Worldwide, published in summer 2016 and edited by Martina Droth (Yale Center for British Art) and Michael Hatt (University of Warwick).
+The Greek Slave by Hiram Powers: A Transatlantic Object” is a special issue of the peer-reviewed, open-access journal Nineteenth-Century Art Worldwide, published in summer 2016 and edited by Martina Droth (Yale Center for British Art) and Michael Hatt (University of Warwick).

 American Art History Digitally

 “American Art History Digitally” is a series of six digital art history articles on various aspects of nineteenth-century American art in Nineteenth-Century Art Worldwide.
-To date, four articles have been published in the series:
+To date, five articles have been published in the series:

 Objects in Motion

 “Objects in Motion” is a series of interdisciplinary articles and features on cross-cultural dialogues between Britain and the United States in British Art Studies, published jointly by the Paul Mellon Centre for Studies in British Art (PMC) and the Yale Center for British Art (YCBA).
-To date, two articles have been published in the series:
+To date, four articles have been published in the series:

 Toward a More Inclusive Digital Art History

-“Toward a More Inclusive Digital Art History” is a series of three digital art history articles to be published between 2021–23 on underrepresented or understudied constituencies in American art in Panorama.
-Learn more in the press release.
+“Toward a More Inclusive Digital Art History” is a series of three digital art history articles published between 2021–23 on underrepresented or understudied constituencies in American art in Panorama.

 Ed Ruscha Streets of Los Angeles workshop